steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 F# has +23.

-Javascript, no idiomatic way to check: +30.
+Javascript has no idiomatic way to check: +30.

 ``` clojure
     ;;1234567890123456789012345678901234567890